Warrnambool, Portland, Hamilton, Colac

 |Timetable||2 days a week on campus plus work placement|

-Want to rewarding career working with children?
+Want a rewarding career working with children?

 You will gain the skills and knowledge to support the development and care of children from birth to pre-school.
 You will learn how to implement an approved learning framework within the requirements of the Education and Care Services National Regulations and the National Quality Standards.

-Through on-campus study and work placement, you will hands-on and practical skills in areas including caring for babies and children up to 12 years old, responding to children and people at risk, effective interaction with children, providing nutritional food, childhood development, sustainable practices, first aid and work health and safety procedures.
+Through on-campus study and work placement, you will gain hands-on and practical skills in areas including: caring for babies and children up to 12 years old, responding to children and people at risk, effective interaction with children, providing nutritional food, childhood development, sustainable practices, first aid and work health and safety procedures.

 This course also provides a pathway and meets the entry requirements to complete the Diploma of Early Childhood Education and Care.